-The theory of planned behavior (Ajzen, 1991) states that there are three factors that influence the intention of someone to do/behave corruptly, namely: corrupt attitudes, subjective norms, and perceived behavioral control to do corruption.
-This intention to do corruption is accompanied by opportunities and financial and other pressures that can lead to corrupt actions (Cohen et al., 2010).
-Each individual has an attitude, character, or set of values that allows them to have the intention to engage corruption and to consciously and intentionally commit dishonest actions that lead to corrupt behavior (Beck and Ajzen, 1991).
-This study examines whether intentions are followed by pressure and opportunities, potential corruption actors will process profit-loss if they commit corruption, so that if the benefits they get are greater, corruption will occur.
+The theory of planned behavior (Ajzen, 1991) states that there are three factors that influence someones intention to behave corruptly, namely: corrupt attitudes, subjective norms, and Perceived behavioral control to do corruption.
+This intention to do corruption is accompanied by opportunities and financial as well as other pressures that can lead to corrupt actions (Cohen et al., 2010).
+Each individual has an attitude, character, or set of values that allows them to have the intention to engage in corruption and to consciously and intentionally commit dishonest actions that lead to corrupt behavior (Beck and Ajzen, 1991).
+This study examines whether intentions are followed by pressure and opportunities or not.
+Potential corruption actors will process the profit and the loss if they commit corruption, so that if the benefits they get are greater, corruption will occur.

-H4: Intention to engage corruption has an effect on corrupt behavior.
+H4: The intention to engage in corruption has an effect on the corrupt behavior.